instar-robotics/alexandria/README.md

 * You need to install kheops first.
 * Alexandria requiers  :
    1. the ROS joy package (on ubuntu/debian : ros-melodic-joy or ros-lunar-joy for ROS Lunar)
-   2. the ROS tf package (on ubuntu/debian : ros-melodic-tf or ros-lunar-tf for ROS Lunar)
+   2. the ROS tf2 package (on ubuntu/debian : ros-melodic-tf2 or ros-lunar-tf2 for ROS Lunar)
    3. the ROS nav_msgs package (on ubuntu/debian : ros-melodic-nav-msgs or ros-lunar-nav-msgs for ROS Lunar)

 ### Install Alexandria ###
 * Install ROS dependancy :

-**_apt-get install ros-melodic-joy  ros-melodic-tf ros-melodic-nav-msgs_**  [or ros-lunar-* for ROS LUNAR version]
+**_apt-get install ros-melodic-joy  ros-melodic-tf2 ros-melodic-nav-msgs_**  [or ros-lunar-* for ROS LUNAR version]

 * clone the repository in your catkin workspace :